'Go to HC': SC refuses to entertain plea challenging J&K LG's power to nominate 5 members to Assembly - www.lokmattimes.com

 'Go to HC': SC refuses to entertain plea challenging J&K LG's power to nominate 5 members to Assembly

-New Delhi, Oct 14 The Supreme Court on Monday declined to entertain a petition challenging the Jammu and ...
+New Delhi, Oct 14 The Supreme Court on Monday declined to entertain a plea challenging the Jammu and ...

-New Delhi, Oct 14 The Supreme Court on Monday declined to entertain a petition challenging the Jammu and Kashmir Lt Governor's power to nominate five members to the Assembly on the recommendations of the Union Ministry of Home Affairs.
+New Delhi, Oct 14 The Supreme Court on Monday declined to entertain a plea challenging the Jammu and Kashmir Lt Governor's power to nominate five members to the Assembly on the recommendations of the Union Ministry of Home Affairs, asking the petitioners to move the J&K High Court first.

-"Go to the high court," a bench headed by Justice Sanjiv Khanna told senior advocate Abhishek Manu Singhvi, who appeared on behalf of the petitioner.
+"Go to the high court," a bench headed by Justice Sanjiv Khanna told senior advocate Abhishek Manu Singhvi, appearing for the petitioner, Congress leader, Ravinder Kumar Sharma who contended that such nominations by the unelected Lt Governor can throttle the electoral verdict.

 "We are not inclined to entertain the present petition filed under Article 32 of the Constitution of India and give liberty to the petitioner to approach the jurisdictional high court by way of a writ petition under Article 226 of the Constitution of India," ordered the Bench, also comprising Justice Sanjay Kumar, clarifying that it has not expressed any "opinion on merits".